negativetwelve/markmiyashita.com/_includes/cs61a/notes/dictionaries.md

 #### Introduction

-Dictionaries are another type of <i>data structure</i> that we can use to hold and store information.
+Dictionaries are another type of _data structure_ that we can use to hold and store information.
 Dictionaries are built around the idea of storing key-value pairs and they offer a quick solution to look up one piece of information to access another.
 A key can be any type except a mutable data type.
 A value has no such restrictions (meaning its type is not restricted).
 A common key type is the string because in English, we often associate mapping a word or phrase to some longer or extended information.

 A dictionary can only have one value for each individual key.
 If you try to insert a pair with an existing key, the value will be overridden.
 This can be shown by a quick example.
 Say I had a dictionary that mapped names of people to their ages:

     >>> ages = {'joe': 20, 'jenny': 19, 'tony': 24}
     >>> ages['tony'] = 23

-If I try to add another person named <code>tony</code>, instead of having two keys, both labeled <code>tony</code>, I will instead have one key for <code>tony</code> mapped to the new value.
+If I try to add another person named `tony`, instead of having two keys, both labeled `tony`, I will instead have one key for `tony` mapped to the new value.

     >>> ages
     {'joe': 20, 'jenny': 19, 'tony': 23}